OSHA 10 Hour & 30 Hour Outreach Training for Construction

 You require OSHA Construction training if you’re a construction worker or a contractor.
 OSHA includes all work for construction, alteration, repair, painting, and decorating in its construction category.

-Some construction workers may need additional training for specialized work, and anyone with supervisory responsibilities should take OSHA 30-Hour Construction Safety Outreach Training.
-Watch our OSHA 30 construction video below.
+Some construction workers may need additional training for specialized work, and anyone with supervisory responsibilities should take OSHA Construction Safety Outreach Training.
+Watch our 30-Hour OSHA video below.

 Course Topics Comparison